Live News Articles Safety Guide Register Now ▶

 What is HTX Primelist and how the mechanics differ from launchpad competitors

-HTX Primelist is the exchange’s native early-token access program, allowing eligible users to acquire tokens from new projects at a fixed pre-listing price before open-market trading begins.
+HTX Primelist is the exchange’s native early-token access program, allowing eligible users to acquire tokens at a fixed pre-listing price before open-market trading begins.
 The structural mechanics matter more than the branding.

 Binance Launchpad has shifted between lottery and proportional subscription models, using BNB holdings averaged over a 7-day snapshot window.
-HTX Primelist uses a direct commitment model: you stake HT during a subscription window (typically 24 to 48 hours), and allocations distribute proportionally based on your committed HT as a share of the total pool.
+HTX Primelist uses a direct commitment model: stake HT during a subscription window (typically 24–48 hours), and allocations distribute proportionally based on your committed HT as a share of the total pool.
 There is no luck component once the window closes, which appeals to larger holders who want deterministic position sizing.
+The tradeoff is that high-participation events compress individual allocations significantly — a dynamic that does not affect lottery-based structures.

-The Gate.io Startup early token launch guide covers Gate’s GT-staking model in detail.
-Gate operates on a similar proportional structure, but runs events more frequently and publishes post-listing ROI summaries for completed projects.
-That transparency gap is one of the meaningful differences between Gate Startup and Primelist.
+Gate.io Startup operates on a similar GT-staking proportional structure, runs events more frequently than Primelist, and publishes post-listing ROI summaries for completed projects.
+That transparency gap is a meaningful difference.
 Bybit Jumpstart uses BIT staking with a higher eligibility floor, targeting higher-capital participants.
-HTX Primelist sits between Binance and Gate in both event frequency and minimum entry threshold, making it accessible to active retail traders with a meaningful HT position.
+HTX Primelist sits between Binance and Gate in event frequency, making it accessible to active retail traders with a meaningful HT position.
+For platform-wide context including custody structure and regulatory posture, the HTX Exchange Honest Review 2026 covers HTX’s standing among its peer group.

 Eligibility requirements, HT staking tiers, and how allocation size is calculated